HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

   <figcaption id="fig1-caption">Figure 1.
 CDN usage vs. origin-hosted resources.</figcaption>
 </figure>

 Indeed, this traditional pattern is what we observe on the majority of websites crawled.
-The majority of web pages (80%) serve the base HTML from ORIGIN.
+The majority of web pages (80%) serve the base HTML from origin.
 This breakdown is nearly identical between mobile and desktop with only 0.4% lower usage of CDNs on desktop.
 This slight variance is likely due to the small continued use of mobile specific web pages ("mDot"), which more frequently use a CDN.

 Likewise, resources served from sub-domains are more likely to utilize a CDN at 40% of sub-domain resources.
 Sub-domains are used either to partition resources like images and CSS or they are used to reflect organizational teams such as checkout or APIs.

-Despite first-party resources still largely being served directly from ORIGIN, third-party resources have a substantially higher adoption of CDNs.
+Despite first-party resources still largely being served directly from origin, third-party resources have a substantially higher adoption of CDNs.
 Nearly 66% of all third-party resources are served from a CDN.
 Since third-party domains are more likely a SaaS integration, the use of CDNs are more likely core to these business offerings.
 Most third-party content breaks down to shared resources (JavaScript or font CDNs), augmented content (advertisements), or statistics.
 In all these cases, using a CDN will improve the performance and offload for these SaaS solutions.

 ## Top CDN providers
 There are two categories of CDN providers: the generic and the purpose-fit CDN.
 The generic CDN providers offer customization and flexibility to serve all kinds of content for many industries.
 In contrast, the purpose-fit CDN provider offers similar content distribution capabilities but are narrowly focused on a specific solution.

 This is clearly represented when looking at the top CDNs found serving the base HTML content.
 The most frequent CDNs serving HTML are generic CDNs (Cloudflare, Akamai, Fastly) and cloud solution providers who offer a bundled CDN (Google, Amazon) as part of the platform service offerings.
 In contrast, there are only a few purpose-fit CDN providers, such as Wordpress and Netlify, that deliver base HTML markup.

-<aside class="note">NB: this does not reflect traffic or usage, only the number of sites using them.</aside>
+<aside class="note">Note: This does not reflect traffic or usage, only the number of sites using them.</aside>

 <figure>
   <a href="/static/images/2019/17_CDN/html_cdn_usage.png">